 Cursor is a Temporary Memory or Temporary Work Station.
-It is Allocated by Database Server at the Time of Performing DML operations on Table by User.
+It is Allocated by Database Server at the Time of Performing DML(Data Manipulation Language) operations on the Table by the User.
 Cursors are used to store Database Tables.

 - Implicit Cursors: Implicit Cursors are also known as Default Cursors of SQL SERVER.
 These Cursors are allocated by SQL SERVER when the user performs DML operations.

 - Explicit Cursors: Explicit Cursors are Created by Users whenever the user requires them.
 Explicit Cursors are used for Fetching data from Table in Row-By-Row Manner.

-- Declare Cursor Object.
+- Declare Cursor Object

 DECLARE cursor_name CURSOR FOR SELECT * FROM table_name

 DECLARE s1 CURSOR FOR SELECT * FROM studDetails